bitgreen/bitgreen-node/cache-engine/README.md

 ## Query Single Transaction by Txhash

-You can query a single transaction searching by txthash, for example:
+You can query a single transaction on BITG tokens searching by txthash, for example:

 ```sh
 https://testnode.bitg.org:9443/transaction?txhash=0x91935fe79c429695eb34ca2a191ee2ec7e40b2734691ce7a8ba758c7e1f01e22